NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 7. Use lines in `Info` layer to divide the frame into logically related regions (e.g., the IMU, the power supply, and the microcontroller).
 See the BBB schematic below for an example.
 Drawn nets shouldn’t cross these boundaries.
 8. Use drawn nets connect components that are closely related (e.g., between the caps and the microcontroller in the BBB schematic)
 9. Use named nets to connect separate “sub units” of your schematic.
 For instance, use drawn nets to connect all the capacitors to your IMU, but use named nets to connect your IMU to the microcontroller.
-10. You should not use any libraries other than `quadparts_prebuilt`, your `custom_*`, and your `LEDs` libraries.
+10. You should not use any libraries other than `quadparts_prebuilt_2022`, your `custom_*`, and your `LEDs` libraries.
 11. Schematic symbols and wires should all be aligned to 0.05in grid (or, if you like, a 0.1in grid).
 12. Labels for nets (created using the 'label' tool) should need to placed on the net they label.
 This means the label's location (which is marked with a gray '+') needs to be on top of a corner or end of the net.
 This guards against "drifting labels" that seem to be attached to another net.

 ### Selecting Parts

-The `quadparts_prebuilt` library has lots of parts in it, many of which you won't use.
+The `quadparts_prebuilt_2022` library has lots of parts in it, many of which you won't use.
 I've provided specific guidance about which options to select below.
 For resistors and capacitors, you need to use 0805 parts not the smaller and harder-to-place 0603 parts.
 If the resistor you need is not available in 0805, you'll need to create it.

 ### The Microcontroller